ChandraVardhan97/aws-boto3-cost-optimization/README.md

 1. Create a Lambda function.
 Copy the Boto3.py code and add it to the function body.
 2. Before testing the function, increase the Lambda function timeout to 10 secs from the default 3 secs.
 3. Also, provide the necessary permissions like DeleteSnapshot, DescribeSnapshot, DescribeInstances and DescibeVolumes to the default Lambda role.
-4. The the Lambda function.
+4. Test the Lambda function.
+Here ,we are manually triggering the function.
+We can also setup a event in CloudWatch and trigger this Lambda function based on a CRON expression.